nicktheo59/non-nicktheo59.github.io/autoshares/autoshares.md

 VendHawk
 TillHawk

-I do understand that these loose and esoteric referals to semi-baked fictitious products may raise more questions than they answer...all I can say is I agree with you. ^^
+I do understand that these loose and esoteric referals to semi-baked products may raise more questions than they answer...
+I agree with you. ^^

 ![](assets/img/masterplan.png)